How to add a feedback form to a static website without a backend.

 - full control;

-- can integrate with CRM, Telegram, Email, analytics.
+- you can integrate with CRM, Telegram, Email, analytics.

 Cons:

-This is fine for a large product.
-For a landing page, promo page, or MVP, it is often excessive.
+For a large product, this is normal.
+For a landing page, promo page, or MVP — it is often excessive.

 Option 2: serverless function